ruess/edd-prevent-eu-checkout/readme.txt

 You hire a lawyer and let them sort it out.
 I'm not a lawyer.
 I'm not even sure if I need this.

+= Isn't this illegal in the UK? =

+I don't know.
+Again, not a lawyer.
+Ask one.

 = How does it know if someone is in the EU? =

 It checks their IP address against GeoIP (if installed with your PHP) and then against http://www.hostip.info